umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 * The git config file is updated in the Development repository.

-* The Development repository is then configured with an Upstream (remote tracking branch) for the Live repository from the Baseline “master”.
+* The Development repository is then configured with an Upstream (remote tracking branch) for the Live repository from the Baseline Project.

 * Now that the Development repository is configured we fetch from the remote (being the upstream branch).
 The changes are merged into the master branch.